 The board also comes with a range of debug connectors, so you can connect the processor system you created to the ARM development tool you use easily.

-Thanks to Joseph, the Embedded World presentation is now available on the community:
+Thanks to Joseph, the Embedded World presentation on this topic is now available on the community:

 Embedded World 2014 - ARM® Cortex®-M Processor based System Prototyping on FPGA